hydroper-jet/lang/spec/1.0/source/src/overview/nullability.md

 The `T?` type is the primary way of working with nullable data.

-* The nullish coalescing operator returns the right operand if the left operand is `undefined`.
+* The nullish coalescing operator returns the right operand if the left operand is `null`.

 ```
 public class ExampleClass {